-Direct mail is one of the most useful marketing tools that you – as an investor – can use to find awesome deals.
+Direct mail marketing in real estate is one of the most useful marketing tools that you – as an investor – can use to find awesome deals.

 For a lot of wholesaling and house-flipping businesses, direct mail is THE “bread and butter” marketing strategy that generates a constant flow of deals.